 Regulatory Reviews - The Need To Knows

 In some visits, the provider is made aware in advance, that the inspection is occuring - these are what's known as "Announced" inspections.
 Other times, inspection teams show up without warning - these are "Unannounced" inspections - therefore, to get the most reliable information, look for reports which state the inspection was Unannounced.

-Step 5 - Finalise The Details
+Step 5 - Choose A Clinic

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.

-Step 6 - Arranging Payment
+Step 6 - Paying For Rehab

-Step 7 - Get Started
+Step 7 - Admit to treatment

 Take a well-deserved rest, as the road to recovery opens up before you.

-Asking The Right Questions
+Are You Asking The Right Questions?